-3 'Must Know' Dangers Of REITs
+3 'Must-Know' Dangers Of REITs

 Most REITs are very cheap today, but not all of them are worth buying.
 You need to become very selective in this market to sort out of the worthwhile from the wobbly.

-Most importantly, you should learn to identify REITs with (1) conflicted management teams, (2) overleveraged balance sheets and (3) struggling assets.
-These are the three "must know" dangers of REIT investing in 2020.
+Most importantly, you should learn to identify REITs with (1) conflicted management teams, (2) over-leveraged balance sheets and (3) struggling assets.
+These are the three "must-know" dangers of REIT investing in 2020.

 In every crisis, there are losers and winners.
 Astute investors made fortunes in 2008-2009 as REITs nearly tripled in the recovery: